shalenMathew/Personal-Journal-App/README.md

 ![App Screenshot](https://github.com/shalenMathew/Personal-Journal-App/blob/master/gallery/pj.png)

 **Personal Journal is an app made using java and firebase as backend...
-Save best moments of ur life as snapshot**
+Save best moments of ur life as a snapshot**

 You can add ,edit and delete ur journal in this app